 One of the fun activities we participated in is pottery painting at the Earth and Fire Pottery Studio, located in Beach Tower.
 For an addition fee, children are able to choose a piece of pottery and paint it.
 Fired pieces are available for pickup after 4pm the next day, so be sure to do it with enough time to get your completed work.

 This summer, Atlantis is working with the Cartoon Network to offer some fun programming for families.
 The Cartoon Network Lagoon is an inflatable obstacle course located near the Coral Tower.
 Although there is no additional fee, reservations are required.
 Unfortunately, we weren’t able to experience it because there was no availability.
-We did, however, get to see a sneak peek of the new show We Bare Bears on the giant inflatable screen outside of Dolphin Cove.
+We did, however, get to see a sneak peek of the new show We Bare Bears on the giant inflatable screen outside of Dolphin Cay.

 My son also enjoyed viewing the animals located throughout the resort.
 My little turtle lover insisted that we find the sea turtles, and just sat watching them.